Frequently Asked Questions

 If I bought my house within the last two years, shouldn’t the value be the same as what I paid for it?

 One sale by itself does not determine market value.
 In addition, inflation and other market conditions may affect the market value of your home as of January 1.
 The price you paid for your house is verified by the county appraiser and then considered along with sales of similar properties.

 The Assessor’s Office uses exterior measurements of homes and buildings.
 This may cause the Assessor’s estimate of square footage to differ from that estimated by the builder or realtor since they frequently use interior measurements.
 The valuation procedures used by the Assessor are adjusted to account for the use of exterior measurements, which helps to assure correct values.

-  The square footage you list for my house is different from what the building plans indicate.
+The square footage the Assessor lists for my house is different from what the building plans indicate.
 Why is that?

 Real estate appraisers measure residences from the outside, so the square footage of areas includes the thickness of exterior walls.
-In taking these measurements, our office rounds to the nearest ½ foot (for example, if a wall measures 18’7", it is rounded down to 18’6”; but if it measures 18’10", it is rounded up to 19’), so sometimes the rounding will cause a difference in listed square footage.
+In taking these measurements, our office rounds to the nearest ½ foot (for example, if a wall measures 18’ 7 inches, it is rounded down to 18’ 6 inches; but if it measures 18’ 10 inches, it is rounded up to 19 feet), so sometimes the rounding will cause a difference in listed square footage.
 In other cases, building plans may list only the area inside the exterior walls as living area, so that can account for differences of several hundred square feet when compared to areas based on including the exterior walls.

 My house wasn’t complete on January 1st.
 How was it valued?